amitk-abk/Learnings/RabbitMQ Install Steps.md

 4. **Restart the service :**
 From windows start menu, find the Rabbitmq stop and start commands.
 Using them restart the rabbitmq server.
+*If normal stop and start does not work, try them in administrator mode*

 5. **Access rabbitmq console :**
 Open in browser http://localhost:15672 to access the management console.
+The defualt credentials are guest/guest.

+Note: The above steps work with windows 10 as well.